This Oatmeal Recipe has my go to base oatmeal plus 3 fun flavors: Banana Peanut Butter, Strawberries & Cream, and Maple Brown Sugar.

 - 1/4 teaspoon salt

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - 3/4 cup water

-- 1 and 1/2 tablespoons light brown sugar
+- 1-1/2 tablespoons light brown sugar

-- 1 teaspoon vanilla extract, optional
+- 1 teaspoon vanilla extract optional

-- Optional toppings: chia seeds, crushed or chopped nuts, dried or fresh fruit, coconut flakes
+- Optional toppings chia seeds, crushed or chopped nuts, dried or fresh fruit, coconut flakes

 Instructions

-- MAPLE-BROWN SUGAR OATMEAL RECIPE: Add 1/2 cup old-fashioned oats and 2 cups almond milk to a small pot and bring to a boil.
+- Maple-Brown Sugar Oatmeal Recipe: Add the old-fashioned oats and almond milk to a small pot and bring to boil.
 Boil for 30 seconds, stirring constantly.
-Reduce the heat to medium low and simmer for 10 to 15 minutes, or until thickened, stirring occasionally.
-Once it's thickened (the liquid won't be all absorbed), remove the pot from the heat; the oatmeal will continue to thicken up a bit as it sits.
-We do want the oats quite creamy though, so they shouldn't absorb all the liquid.
-Off the heat, add in the 1/2 tablespoon coconut oil, 1 tablespoon maple syrup, 1 and 1/2 tablespoons brown sugar, 1/4 teaspoon ground cinnamon, 1/4 teaspoon fine sea salt, and 1 teaspoon vanilla extract.
+Reduce heat to medium low and simmer for 10–15 minutes, or until thickened, stirring occasionally.
+Once thickened (the liquid won’t be all absorbed), remove from heat; the oatmeal will continue to thicken up a bit as it sits.
+Off the heat, add the coconut oil, maple syrup, brown sugar, ground cinnamon, salt, and vanilla extract.
 Stir together until smooth and transfer to a bowl (or 2 bowls).
-Add any desired toppings of choice (extra sprinkle of brown sugar, nuts, chia seeds, etc.) and enjoy immediately.
+Add any desired toppings (extra sprinkle of brown sugar, nuts, chia seeds, etc.) and enjoy immediately.

 Recipe Notes